-To input data for uniform spans do the following:
+To input data for uniform spans, do the following:

-1. Open Span Geometry.

-- 2. To set the number of spans, use CTRL+/- or click on the up/down arrow at the left of the screen.
+- 1. Open Span Geometry. - To set the number of spans, use CTRL+/- or click on the up/down arrow at the left of the screen.
 If there are cantilevers on the right and/or left ends of the frame, add them by clicking on the appropriate check box.
 This will activate the input fields for the corresponding cantilever.
-Spans other than cantilevers can include overwritten with customized names. - 3.
-Select section type by clicking on the button in the Sec. column.
-Section type can be set to Rectangular, T section, I or L section, and Extended T section.

-- 4. Enter the dimensions of the span sections.
-All dimensions are defined in the legend at the top of the screen and/or illustrated in the appropriate section figure. - Span lengths are measured from support centerline to support centerline.
+Spans other than cantilevers can include overwritten with customized names. - Select section type by clicking on the button in the Sec. column.
+Section type can be set to Rectangular, T section, I or L section, and Extended T section. - 4.
+Enter the dimensions of the span sections.
+All dimensions are defined in the legend at the top of the screen and/or illustrated in the appropriate section figure.